istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 Along with [virtual services](#virtual-services), [destination rules](/docs/reference/config/networking/destination-rule/#DestinationRule)
 are a key part of Istio’s traffic routing functionality.
-You can think of virtual services as how you route your traffic **to** a given destination, and then you use destination rules to configure what happens to traffic **for** that destination.
+You can think of virtual services as to how you can route your traffic **to** a given destination, and then you use destination rules to configure what happens to traffic **for** that destination.
 Destination rules are applied after virtual service routing rules are evaluated, so they apply to the traffic’s "real" destination.